vipin-kallidumbil/Gun_Violence_Spatio-Temporal_Cluster_Hotspot_Disparity_Analysis_and_Risk_Prediction_Classification/README.md

 1.  **Spatial Analysis & Clustering:**
     * Kernel Density Estimation (KDE) is used to identify hotspots of gun violence.
+    * Visualize Hotspots using Folium Map, Scatter Plot, GeoDataFrame Creation and Local Moran's I.
     * K-means clustering is applied to identify spatial clusters of gun violence incidents, revealing underlying geographical patterns.
     * Spatial autocorrelation analysis may also be used to assess the clustering of incidents.

 2.  **Temporal Analysis & Clustering:**
     * Temporal clustering (k-means) is used to identify distinct time periods with similar incident patterns (e.g., high-risk hours, days of the week, months).
-    * Recurrent Neural Networks (RNNs), specifically LSTMs or GRUs, are used to model the time series data and forecast future incidents.
-ARIMA models may be used as a baseline for comparison.
+    * STL models may be used as a baseline for comparison.

 3.  **Risk Factor Analysis:**
     * Regression models are used to explore potential correlations between various factors (including demographics, socioeconomic indicators, and incident characteristics) and gun violence.